metabrainz/picard-docs/config/options_before_tagging.rst

 **Fix missing seekpoints for FLAC files**

    Some software has issues handling FLAC files that have an empty seek table metadata block.
-This options removes the empty and hence unused seek table block from the files on saving.
+When this option is enabled empty and hence unused seek table blocks will be removed from the files on saving.

 **Preserve these tags from being cleared or overwritten with MusicBrainz data**